KarishmaMK786/Routine-Of-My-Life/README.md

 # Routine-Of-My-Life
-In this Repo , I'm going to add my ROUTINE  --- #Code, #Study, #Web-Development, #React, #React-Native
+In this Repo , I'm going to add my ROUTINE  ---
+#Code
+#Study
+#Web-Development
+#React
+#React-Native